simaanc/bruinmap/README.md

 # BruinMap

-This project ronsists of a backend and frontend application.
+This is a mobile-first web app that features an interactive campus map for both indoors and outdoors.
+It features login & signup authentication functionality, reset password capability, an interactive map, searchable rooms in the Math/Sci building of UCLA, an event saving feature, and more.
 Follow the instructions below to set up and run the project on your local machine.

 ## Prerequisites